DegreeCalc

 Cost of Living Index

 The average college graduate in Iowa earns $48,600 in their first year after graduation, with a cost of living index of 90 (the national average is 100).
 This means your salary stretches further in Iowa compared to many other states, making the debt-to-income ratio more manageable.
-With a 63% graduation rate at public universities, students who choose Iowa schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 63% public-university graduation benchmark, students who choose Iowa schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Iowa